A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Introduction

-It is rather tempting to find a straightforward way to map the noise onto the tangent space by fixing a global section of $OM$, however, the existence of such a section implies that $OM$ is globally trivializable; as a counter-example, $\mathbb{S}^2$ the $2$-sphere doesn't satisfy this property, we thus need to specify how the frame is transported along the path of the process.
-To this purpose, we need to introduce the \textit{horizontal lift} of a vector field.
+It may seem natural to find a straightforward way to map the Gaussian noise onto the tangent space by selecting a global section of \( OM \).
+However, the existence of such a section would require that \( OM \) is globally trivializable.
+As a counterexample, the 2-sphere \( \mathbb{S}^2 \) does not satisfy this property.
+Therefore, we must specify how the frame is transported along the path of the process.
+For this purpose, we introduce the \textit{horizontal lift} of a vector field.

-\begin{definitionproposition}[Horizontal Lift] Let $(M,g)$ be a $d$-dimesional Riemannian manifold, and $OM$ denote its orthonormal frame bundle, with projection $\pi : OM \mapto M$.
-A smooth curve $(u_t)$ taking values in $OM$, is said to be horizontal if for each $e \in \dR^d$ the vector field $(u_te)$ is parallel along the $M$-valued curve $(\pi(u_t))$.
-A tangent vector $Y \in T_uOM$ is said to be horizontal if it is the tangent vector of a horizontal curve at $u$.
+\begin{definition}[Horizontal Lift] A smooth curve $(u_t)$ taking values in $OM$, is said to be \textit{horizontal} if for each $e \in \dR^d$ the vector field $(u_te)$ is parallel along the $M$-valued curve $(\pi(u_t))$.
+A tangent vector $Y \in T_uOM$ is said to be horizontal if it is the tangent vector of a \textit{horizontal} curve at $u$.
 The space of horizontal vectors at $u$ is denoted by $H_uOM$, we have the decomposition